Dental Bridge Baltimore, MD

 Is the dental bridge procedure painful?

 The dental bridge process is usually not painful.
 We use local anesthesia to numb the area around the teeth we need to work on.
-However, after the procedure, you may feel sore or sensitivity in your gums and teeth as they adjust.
+But you may feel sore or sensitivity in your gums and teeth as they adjust.
 This discomfort is normal and should go away within a few days.

 How do dental bridges compare to dental implants?